sjimhdez/radio-player-page/readme.txt

 **Key Features**

-* **Multiple Station Management** – Configure up to 10 independent radio stations, each with its own dedicated WordPress page
+* **Multiple Stream Management** – Configure up to 10 independent streams, each with its own dedicated WordPress page
 * **Streaming Protocol Support** – Automatic detection and handling for Icecast, Shoutcast, MP3, HLS (.m3u8), and DASH (.mpd) formats.
 Uses native browser support on iOS Safari for HLS streams
-* **Four Audio Visualizers** – Choose from Oscilloscope (Waves), Bars Spectrum, Amplitude Waterfall, or Spectral Particles for real-time audio visualization powered by Web Audio API
+* **Four Audio Visualizers** – Choose from Oscilloscope, Bars Spectrum, Amplitude Waterfall, or Spectral Particles for real-time audio visualization powered by Web Audio API
 * **Eight Color Themes** – Customize appearance with Neutral, Blue, Green, Red, Orange, Yellow, Purple, or Pink color schemes
 * **Custom Branding** – Upload custom background images and logos for each station (site favicon used if no custom logo provided)
 * **Custom Station Titles** – Set a unique title for each stream, or use your site name as default